 You Might Be Able to Sue for Financial Damages

-By establishing that the other driver’s lack of ordinary care caused the accident, your injuries, and your financial damages, you might be entitled to collect compensation.
+By establishing that the other driver’s lack of ordinary care led to the accident, your injuries, and your financial damages, you might be able to collect compensation.
 According to the CIV §1431.2, your recoverable damages might include:

 - Medical expenses

 - Funeral costs, if applicable